The History of Winemaking in Great Western

-Joseph’s brother, Henry Best was also keen to establish his fortune and in 1866 purchased 73 hectares of land on a property known as Concongella, planting his first vines in 1868.
+Joseph’s brother, Henry Best was also keen to establish his fortune.
+In 1866 he purchased 73 hectares of land on a property known as Concongella, planting his first vines in 1868.
 Known as ‘Best’s Wines’ it became a fully functioning winery by 1893.

-The brothers were reportedly close, working together in the early years to establish their respective businesses and becoming more actively involved in the local community.
+The brothers were reportedly close, working together in the early years to establish their respective businesses.
+Becoming more actively involved in the local community.

 The wines from the Best’s proved popular in Britain and in parts of Europe, winning awards nationally and internationally.
 In 1873 Joseph Best’s Wines won a gold medal at the 1873 London International Exhibition and a silver at the Melbourne Inter-colonial Exhibition.

 The brother’s wine business’ continued to thrive and evolve.
 In 1870 the Ararat Advertiser reports “two lofty stories sunk beneath the surface’ at Joseph Best’s Great Western Cellar, comprising four tunnels or drives measuring seven feet by four feet produced for the production of sparkling wines.

 Sadly, in 1887 Joseph Best passed away.
 A local Ballarat businessman, Hans Irvine, purchased his winery for the sum of £12,000.
 He was aware that Trouette and Blampied were already making sparkling wines.
 Thus he employed former Pommery maker Charles Pierlot from Champagne to produce méthode champenoise sparkling wines.
 Starting the long history of sparkling wine production in the region.
 The underground drives continue to be expanded.
 Lord Hopeton, the Governor of the time opening the new Drives in 1903.